 Just like practically every other book service out there, it is a recurring subscription, but you can cancel at anytime.

 Scribd isn't just a standard digital library, and this wouldn't be a Scribd review if I didn't let you in on some of its sweet bonuses.
 Once enrolled, you can actually avail of other services such as:

 Have you ever picked up a great memoir or non-fiction book and wished you could just get the great insights out of it without going through the time of reading it?
 Often times, these books can be long or even hard to read, but the information within is invaluable.
 That's where Blinkist comes into play.
 Blinkist gives you key insights and lessons learned from the book in just a quick audio or text.
 They're like Cliffnotes for your life.

 Now if you have children, this could be an awesome perk for you!
 Farfaria is a book streaming service made just for kids.
-Titles seen here can be read aloud with auto page turning, read aloud when the child turns the page, or with no audio diction at all.
-Farfaria has the potential to not only help your kids learn how to read, but to actually enjoy it as well.
+Titles seen here can be read aloud with auto page turning, read aloud when the child turns the page, or read with no audio narration at all.
+Farfaria has the potential to not only help your kids learn how to read, but to actually enjoy reading as well.

 Uploading your Documents to Scribd

 Do you have anything you'd like to share with the world?
 Now, while Scribd is not a full-fledged publishing platform such as Amazon or Kobo, you can still upload documents that you'd love to share.
 Maybe you've written a great book list you'd like to share or a full book report on the latest release.
 These are just some of the awesome things that you can put on Scribd.